Poster Session | 28th Annual

 Who can submit?

-In order to be eligible to submit a project abstract for consideration, you must be a current medical or premedical student and hold a valid AMSA membership.
+In order to be eligible to submit a project abstract for consideration, you must be registered for Future Physicians for Change 2024 Convention.

 For projects that are complete, you must be able to include data and results, and conclusions.
 Because negative findings are under-reported in research, we encourage you to submit abstracts for projects which have yielded negative findings.